-As small and midsized organizations grow, there comes a time when business owners need to address the issue of whether to hire a controller.
-While bookkeepers and accounting managers play an invaluable role in the early stages of an organization, growing companies eventually need more financial expertise.
+As small and midsized organizations grow, there comes a time when owners need to address the issue of when to hire a company controller.
+While bookkeepers and accounting managers play an invaluable role in the early stages, growing companies eventually need more financial expertise.

-When businesses decide they could benefit from expanding their business team to add a controller, there are some important threshold questions to ask.
-We spoke to Noel Tiell, Robert Half director of permanent placement services, to get the answers.
+When employers decide they could benefit from expanding their business team to add a controller, there are some important threshold questions to ask.
+We spoke to Noel Tiell, a former controller who is now Robert Half director of permanent placement services, to get the answers about hiring a controller.

-Q: When is it time to hire a controller?
+When is it time to hire a company controller?

 Noel Tiell is Director of Permanent Placement Services at Robert Half Finance & Accounting.
 He’s been with Robert Half since 2005.
 He’s worked as a controller, senior internal auditor and senior auditor for several companies, including Ernst & Young and Bristol-Myers Squibb.
 He’s also a certified public accountant.